earouh/aws-serverless-ms-notes/index.md

 ---
-title: Something About Microservices On AWS Serverless
+title: Code something today?
-description:
+description: "Updated on March 20, 2020"
 layout: default
 ---

 This website collects my ideas and work experiences about using the following technologies:

-- Microservices
+- Microservices architecture
 - AWS Serverless
 - NodeJS (by no means the only choice)